YBhatta2058/nestCRUD/README.md

 <h1 align="center">NestJS User Authentication and Authorization Project</h1>

 <p align="center">

-  This project is a NestJS-based application that handles user authentication and authorization using JWTs, with full user management features.
+This project is a NestJS-based application that focuses on managing college data with full CRUD (Create, Read, Update, Delete) operations.
+It leverages PostgreSQL as the database and TypeORM for efficient and structured interaction with the data layer.
+The application also incorporates JWT-based authentication to ensure secure access to the college management features.
+Alongside robust college CRUD functionality, it includes user authentication to protect sensitive operations, making the application secure and reliable.
+Comprehensive testing is implemented using Jest to ensure the quality and stability of the application.
 </p>

 <h2>📁 Project Structure</h2>